 A change in any of the factors below may have you seeking a post-judgment modification:

 There are many reasons why someone may need to seek a post-judgment modification after divorce; the list above covers some of the most common.
 At the Law Office of Jennifer J. McCaskill, LLC, we will position you for the most favorable outcome and help to ensure that your children’s best interests are protected every step of the way.
-Contact a Monmouth County post judgment modification lawyer today.
+Contact a Monmouth County post-judgment modification lawyer today at (732) 747-1882.

 Even after a divorce has been finalized, there may still be matters that later require a divorce lawyer’s advice.
 As children grow up and their needs change, it is important that child custody and child support arrangements change to meet these needs.
 Other times, remarriage or the loss of a job may require changes to alimony and spousal support.
 A Monmouth County post judgment modification lawyer is crucial to ensuring that your divorce decree reflects the changes in your life.

 The Law Office of Jennifer J. McCaskill, LLC, located in Red Bank represents people across Monmouth County, Ocean County and Middlesex County and beyond in all types of family law matters.
 We have practiced law for more than 10 years and in New Jersey since 2006.
 We understand the legal, procedural and strategic considerations in post-judgment modification matters and will provide the guidance and counsel you need.

 Taking Decisive Action in Modification Matters

 Generally, under New Jersey law, anyone who wants to modify his or her support or parenting time schedule must prove there has been a “substantial change in circumstances.”
 We will look closely at your situation to determine whether you qualify for a modification.

 Our law firm represents people who wish to modify: